 I’m done!
 This is so hard!!
-I’m overwhelmed, so Eff everyone!!!
+I’m exhausted!
 Overwhelm stinks, but what if you are creating that feeling yourself?

 I don’t know about you but I’m kinda stubborn.
 Surrendering anything is super hard for me.
 Control in parenting, choice of paint color, anything.
 The curse of the recovering perfectionist.

-In addition to that personality trait, the trauma I experienced as a child had me toughen up and take responsibility for things I shouldn’t have at an early age, which can be a hard habit to shake.
+In addition to that personality trait, my childhood experience had me toughen up and take responsibility for things I shouldn’t have at an early age, which can be a hard habit to shake.